Tyler-The-Creator/Tyler-The-Creator/README.md

 Hi 👋 My name is Tyler
 ======================

-Backend Engineer and Web Developer
+Golang Engineer and Web Developer
 ----------------------------------

 I've been coding for the last 8-9 years.
 I started in high school and pursued a Computer Science degree at the University of Cape Town.
 Currently, I am working as a Golang developer as well as on some web development on the side.